GoogleCloudPlatform/gcsfuse/docs/semantics.md

 bucket, including how files and directories map to object names, what consistency guarantees are made, etc.

+<a name="relax-for-performance"></a>
+# Relaxing guarantees for higher performance

+## Stat caching

+The cost of the consistency guarantees discussed above is that gcsfuse must frequently send stat object requests to GCS in order to get the freshest possible answer for the kernel when it asks about a particular name or inode, which it does often.
+This can make what appear to the user to be simple operations, like `ls -l`, take quite a long time.

+To alleviate this slowness, gcsfuse supports using cached data where it would otherwise send a stat object request to GCS, saving some round trips.
+To enable this behavior, set the flag `--stat_cache_ttl` to a value like `10s` or `1.5h`.
+Positive and negative stat results will be cached for the given amount of time.

+**Warning**: Setting `--stat_cache_ttl` breaks the consistency guarantees discussed in this document.
+It is safe only in the following situations:

+ *  The mounted bucket is never modified.
+ *  The mounted bucket is only modified on a single machine, via a single gcsfuse mount.
+ *  The mounted bucket is modified by multiple actors, but the user is confident that they don't need the guarantees discussed in this document.

+## Type caching

+Because GCS does not forbid an object named `foo` from existing next to an object named `foo/` (see the [Name conflicts](#name-conflicts) section above), when gcsfuse is asked to look up the name "foo" it must stat both objects.

+The stat cache enabled with `--stat_cache_ttl` can help with this, but it does not help fully until after the first request.
+For example, assume that there is an object named `foo` but not one named `foo/`, and the stat cache is enabled.
+When the user runs `ls -l`, the following happens:

+ *  The objects in the bucket are listed.
+This causes a stat cache entry for `foo` to be created.

+ *  `ls` asks to stat the name "foo", causing a lookup request to be sent for that name.

+ *  gcsfuse sends GCS stat requests for the object named `foo` and the object named `foo/`.
+The first will hit in the stat cache, but the second will have to go all the way to GCS to receive a negative result.

+The negative result for `foo/` will be cached, but that only helps with the second invocation of `ls -l`.

+To alleviate this, gcsfuse supports a "type cache" on directory inodes.
+When `--type_cache_ttl` is set, each directory inode will maintain a mapping from the name of its children to whether those children are known to be files or directories or both.
+When a child is looked up, if the parent's cache says that the child is a file but not a directory, only one GCS object will need to be statted.
+Similarly if the child is a directory but not a file.

+**Warning**: Setting `--type_cache_ttl` breaks the consistency guarantees discussed in this document.
+It is safe only in the following situations:

+ *  The mounted bucket is never modified.
+ *  The type (file or directory) for any given path never changes.

 # Buckets

 GCS has a feature called [object versioning][versioning] that allows buckets to